 We all want to teach our children about financial literacy.
 Online banking, ATM machines and apps specializing in personal finance aren’t new to our children’s generation, and some money experts claim parents should stop treating debit cards as a special gift and more like a privilege and a tool towards achieving financial savvy.
-Perhaps the decision about kids debit card use isn’t about whether or not to give your kid a card, but when.
+Perhaps the decision about a kids’ debit card use isn’t about whether or not to give your them a card, but when.

 CEO and co-founder of Greenlight, Tim Sheehan believes he’s found the perfect solution.
 Greenlight is an app, card and a tool for training children to make sound financial decisions and learn basic money principles.

 Sheehan, a parent to four kids, developed the idea for Greenlight out of necessity.
 After surveying thousands of parents, he learned most were encountering the same challenges.
 For one, they weren’t carrying cash around.

 “There were all these circumstances where we’d have to hand out cash for various school programs or extracurricular activities,” Sheehan tells Parentology.
 “We were making our purchases with debit cards, but needed to give our kids money, so we wondered what that would look like.”

 Sheehan also realized schools weren’t teaching personal finance topics.
 Suddenly, he had a mission.
 “We had to take an active role to ensure they were getting good information, so we could raise financially smart kids.”

 Greenlight is a parent-controlled digital bank account for children.
 Once you open an account for your child, they receive a personal identification number (PIN) enabled debit card that can be used to make purchases, but can’t be used at automated teller machines (ATMs).
 There are almost 800,000 people using the card so far.
 So when should your kid get their first debit card?
 And why is that important?

 When Should Kids Get Debit Cards?